Bob McAdoo: Personal life

-McAdoo's first wife, Charlina, died of cancer in 1991.
-They had four children together - sons Robert III and Russell and his daughter Rita live in New Jersey, while their other son, Ross, lives in Alaska.
+McAdoo was first married to, Brenda; they had two children: son Robert III, who lives in Florida, and daughter Rita, who lives in New Jersey.
+The marriage ended in divorce.
+His second wife, Charlina, died of cancer in 1991, at age 34.
+They had two children together - sons Ross, who lives in Alaska, and Russell, who lives in New Jersey.

-McAdoo and his wife, Patrizia, whom he met while playing professionally in Italy, live in Boca Raton, Florida.
+McAdoo and his third wife, Patrizia, whom he met while playing basketball professionally in Italy, live in Boca Raton, Florida.
 They have two children.
-Their daughter Rasheeda graduated from Georgia Tech where she played on the tennis team and qualified for the 2017 NCAA Singles Championship.
-She plays professional tennis.
-Their son Ryan is a basketball player at the University of North Carolina.
+Their daughter Rasheeda graduated from Georgia Tech, where she played on the tennis team and qualified for the 2017 NCAA Singles Championship.
+She plays professional tennis on the WTA tour.
+Their son Ryan played basketball at the University of North Carolina, Chapel Hill.

+He is currently part of the basketball operations staff of the Sioux Falls Skyforce, an NBA G League affiliate of the Miami Heat.

 In 2010, McAdoo took part in the Basketball Without Borders program in Singapore, which uses sport to create a positive social change in areas of education, health and wellness.
-He also participated in the program in Beijing in 2009 and the NBA Legends Tour to South Africa in 1993, a goodwill mission to promote the NBA.
+He also participated in the program in Beijing in 2009, and the NBA Legends Tour to South Africa in 1993, a goodwill mission to promote the NBA.
 McAdoo was also the basketball technical adviser for the 1993 feature film, "The Air Up There", starring Kevin Bacon.

 In 2012, McAdoo was treated for a blood clot in his leg.

 McAdoo's second cousin, Ronnie McAdoo, is the father of James Michael McAdoo, who also played for the Tar Heels basketball team and turned pro in 2014.
 In 2013, former NFL player Ephraim Salaam revealed that he is a nephew of McAdoo.